-The table shows Kuna savings and time deposits by other domestic sectors, other banking institutions and other financial institutions with several banks so their assets and liabilities are excluded from monetary statistics.
+The table shows Kuna savings and time deposits by other domestic sectors, other banking institutions and other financial institutions with DMBs.

+In May 1999, bankruptcy proceedings have been initiated against several banks so their assets and liabilities are excluded from monetary statistics.
 In April 1999, Time and savings deposits with those banks amounted to 323.7 million kuna.
 In July 1999, certain deposits of local government, enterprises, other banking institutions and other financial institutions were reclassified from savings to time deposits.